ibexa/documentation-user/docs/creating_content_basic.md

     - Content List - displays Content items of a chosen Content Type (or Types) that are contained in a folder.
     - Banner - displays an image Content item with a URL attached to it.
-    - Embed - embeds Content of any type on the Landing Page.
+    - Embed - embeds content of any type on the Landing Page.
     - Gallery - displays Images contained in a folder.
     - Keyword - lets you specify a keyword or keywords.
 It will then display all Content items which contain the selected keywords.
     - MA Form - (Marketing Automation) gathers information about visitors to the page.